Andreassim/MovieAssignment/README.md

 ## Contributing to MovieSelector

-As this is a school assignment, i will probably not continue with this project in the future.
+As this is a school assignment, i will probably not continue with this project in the future and wont be maintaining it.

 ## Contributors